kirjavascript/TetrisGYM/README.md

 ### Double Killscreen

 The pieces fall by two blocks every frame.
 It's hard.
+The value controls the transition from normal killscreen (a value of `x` transitions at `10*x` lines)

 ### Hard Drop